Shaarav4795/Shaarav4795/README.md

 ---

 *Did you know?
-Open-source devs paycheck end up at around a dime per month!*
+Money is EVERYTHING (just kidding; can't say that on an open source platform)*